lukechampine/us/cmd/user/README.md

 the resulting contract ID.
 The file will be stored in the contract directory specified by `user.toml` or the `-c` flag.

-If you scanned with `user scan`, the public key of the host is the first column of output.
-If you scanned with `siac hosts --verbose`, the public key will be prefixed with `ed25519:`.
-Drop this prefix and use the next 6 characters of the public key as your `hostkey`.

-Note that `funds` does not include the transaction fee, the host's contract fee, or the siafund tax. `funds` is simply the number of coins in the renter's half of the payment channel, i.e. the amount reserved for paying the host when uploading and downloading.
+Note that `funds` does not include the transaction fee, the host's contract feeor the siafund tax. `funds` is simply the number of coins in the renter's half of the payment channel, i.e. the amount reserved for paying the host when uploading and downloading.
 For convenience, `user` provides a command that estimates the additional fees: